Top 6 Autoimmune Triggers You Control: Infections

 • Detoxify your home and body: Minimize EMF exposure, use chemical-free home and body-care products.

-• Minimize stress: Eliminate unnecessary stressors and find healthy ways to relax like slow, conscious breathing, yoga, hot Epsom salts baths, laughing, journalling and meditation.
+• Minimize stress: Eliminate unnecessary stressors and find healthy ways to relax like slow, conscious belly breathing, gentle yoga, Epsom salts baths, journaling and meditation.

 For a review of the basics, check out the Autoimmune Healing Manifesto.
 Print it out and post it somewhere where you’ll see it each day for inspiration.